Our Review of Total Money Makeover by Dave Ramsey

 - Review by Candice Elliott

-Visit Dave Ramsey to Learn More
+Visit Total Money Makeover to Learn More

 We don’t always agree with Dave Ramsey but there is no question he has helped people take control of their money.
 We wanted to see for ourselves how useful his advice is so we review his book Total Money Makeover.